Henry Ainley: Other roles

 Ainley played Robert Waring in The Shulamite at the Savoy Theatre in London in 1906.
 He played Joseph Quinney in Quinneys on stage in 1915 and on film in 1919.
 He appeared in A. A. Milne's The Dover Road opposite Athene Seyler in 1922 and as the Bishop of Chelsea in Bernard Shaw's Getting Married at the Haymarket Theatre.
 In 1929, he played James Fraser in St. John Ervine's The First Mrs. Fraser, a role he reprised for the film version in 1932.
 He also starred in stage and radio productions of James Elroy Flecker's Hassan.

 Behind the scenes

 In 1921, Ainley became a member of the council of the Royal Academy of Dramatic Arts and served as its president from 1931 to 1933.

 In 1932, Ainley was part of the effort to save the debt-laden Sadler's Wells theatre.
 According to a report in The Times dated 15 March 1932, Ainley considered Sadler's Wells stalwart Samuel Phelps the "greatest actor of all" and Sir Johnston Forbes-Robertson "the greatest of Hamlets".

-Ainley died in London and is buried in Kensal Green Cemetery, London.